cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * When a monthly candle is 2-2 Reversal you don't have to take it right away.
 * The 2-2 Reversal is enforced all Month so any time you have additional signals to the downside we are going to be looking for that.
-* Look for reversals on any lower timeframe (Weekly, Daily, 60s, 30s and 15s) into full timeframe cotninuity to get in
+* Look for reversals on any lower timeframe (Weekly, Daily, 60s, 30s and 15s) into full timeframe continuity to get in

 ### Exhaustion Risk

 * Exhaustion risk can occur when going though a broadening formation
-* The reason we call it exhaustion is because anybody short doesn't have any more pivits to be short against (hence exhaustion) and buyers have to step up
+* The reason we call it exhaustion is because anybody short doesn't have any more pivots to be short against (hence exhaustion) and buyers have to step up
 * This can lead to a fade near exhaustion risk
 * Usually happens in new highs or new lows